About our Clinicians

 Holly Kosanovich, M.S., CCC-SLP (She/Her)

-Holly has just short of a decade of experience in the field working in many clinical settings including acute care, outpatient rehab, cancer centers, and skilled nursing.
+Holly has just short of a decade of experience in the field working in many clinical settings including acute care, outpatient, cancer centers, and skilled nursing.
 She received her Bachelor's Degree from Purdue University and her Master's Degree at the University of Nebraska where she taught various laboratories in acoustic science and phonetics.
-Her current specialty practice includes treatment of a variety of disorders through voice rehabilitation and swallow rehabilitation, including treatment in professional voice concerns, head and neck cancer, post-surgical voice care, and neurological conditions.
+Her current specialty practice includes treatment of a variety of disorders through voice rehabilitation and swallow rehabilitation, including treatment in professional voice concerns, ILO/EILO/VCD, post-surgical voice care, Spasmodic Dysphonia, and treatment for vocal cord paralysis.

-Holly is a member of the American Speech Language and Hearing Association (ASHA) and has completed advanced trainings in evaluating voice and swallowing, including cultural competency and training in gender-affirming voice services, Fiberoptic Endoscopic Evaluations of Swallowing (FEES) (for in-office swallowing assessment), Videostroboscopy (procedure for imaging the throat for assessment of voice), Neuro-Muscular Electrical Stimulation for treatment in swallowing disorders, and treatment in upper airway disorders such as Vocal Cord Dysfunction / Inspiratory Laryngeal Obstruction in adolescents and adults.
+Holly is a member of the American Speech Language and Hearing Association (ASHA) and has completed advanced trainings in evaluating voice and swallowing, including cultural competency and training in gender-affirming voice services, Fiberoptic Endoscopic Evaluations of Swallowing (FEES) (for in-office swallowing assessment), Videostroboscopy (procedure for imaging the throat for assessment of voice), Neuro-Muscular Electrical Stimulation for treatment in swallowing disorders, and treatment in upper airway disorders such as Vocal Cord Dysfunction / Inducible Laryngeal Obstruction / Exercise-Induced Laryngeal Obstruction in adolescents and adults.

 Clare Henderson, M.A., CCC-SLP, CBIS (She/Her)

 Clare’s specialty practice has a particular emphasis on voice rehabilitation; vocal cord dysfunction (VCD) / inducible laryngeal obstruction (ILO) and exercise-induced laryngeal obstruction (EILO); refractory chronic cough; and gender-affirming voice training for transgender and gender non-conforming individuals.

 She has experience across the continuum of care, including intensive/acute care, acute inpatient rehabilitation, outpatient, skilled nursing, and memory care.
 Clare has additional training in gender-affirming voice services and cultural competency training for the LGBTQIA+ population.
 She received mentorship by trans* voice specialists in the field and is committed to advocating for equity in healthcare and supports clients in their self-determined goals.